Fgerthoffert/actions-csv-to-gsheet/README.md

 This action takes data from a CSV and adds it to an existing Worksheet in a Google Sheets.
-It is compatible with sheets already containing data and can handle additional columns (for example to annotate data coming from the CSV).
+It is compatible with sheets already containing data and can handle columns not presents in the CSV (for example to annotate data coming from the CSV).

 It supports the following features: